Northern Cambria, Pennsylvania: History

-The borough of Northern Cambria was incorporated on January 1, 2000.
-It was formed from the merger of two smaller municipalities, Barnesboro and Spangler.
-The merger proposal was taken to residents in the 1997 election, passing in Spangler 410-243 and in Barnesboro 466-324.
 The area was first settled by Europeans in the early-to-middle 19th century.
 The presence of the West Branch of the Susquehanna River allowed loggers to move their harvest downstream.
 Small farms developed, but the area changed in the 1890s when mining of the extensive bituminous coal fields in the area became the dominant industry.
 The mining companies required skilled workers, and many came from Great Britain and Eastern Europe.
 Railroads were built to transport the coal out, and the town flourished with the influx of money.
 In the 1980s, the coal industry began a decline, and there has been a subsequent decline in the population of the area.
 In November 1922, the Reilly Shaft No. 1 mine explosion occurred, killing 78 coal miners.

+The borough of Northern Cambria was incorporated on January 1, 2000.
+It was formed from the merger of two smaller municipalities, Barnesboro and Spangler.
+The merger proposal was taken to residents in the 1997 election, passing in Spangler 410-243 and in Barnesboro 466-324.

 A pumpkin weighing 1469 lb was grown by resident Larry Checkon in 2005 (a world record at that time).